TalkingQuickly/talkingquickly.github.io/_drafts/2021-01-27-web-application-authentication-with-nginx-keycloak-oauth2-proxy.md

 And then choose save.
 This ensures that the groups the user is a member of are passed back to OAuth2 Proxy and subsequently to the application itself.

+While OAuth2 Proxy does have a "Keycloak" provider, we're going to use the generic OIDC provider.
+This is both a more general solution and allows for some additional functionality which is missing the the Keycloak provider, in particular automatic cookie refresh.
+There is an ongoing discussion within the OAuth2 Proxy team about modifying the Keycloak provider to use the OIDC provider.

 We can then create our configuration for OAuth2 Proxy, an example is included in `oauth2-proxy/values-oauth2-proxy.yml` and looks like this:

+@TODO update for OIDC provider
+@TODO update for buffer sizes

 ```yaml
 # Oauth client configuration specifics